Priest Deacon Staff (Revised on September 1st 2017)

 Mrs. Mary Alvarado, a native Californian, was educated in the Catholic scrhool system.
 She is a graduate of Sacred Heart School in Covina, St. Lucy’s Priory High School in Glendora, and Boston College in Massachusetts.
 She holds a Bachelor’s degree in Elementary and Special Education from Boston College and a Master’s Degree in Elementary Education from Cal Poly Pomona.
 Mrs. Alvarado was a teacher in Catholic schools for eighteen years before taking on administrative positions as Assistant Principal, Associate Principal, and Principal.
 She has worked in the Diocese of Orange since 1995 and became principal of St. Cecilia School in July 2006.

-Bill Weeks – Business Manager
+Bill Weeks – Business Services Manager

 Telephone: 714-544-3250, Ext.
 12